-David and Charles Koch (pronounced Kock) along with Art Pop (North Carolinian owner of Roses, Family Dollar, etc.) and others have purchased the Democratic process through a tax deductible, anonymous and completely legal process.
-The Kochs and their wealth friends spent nearly 1 Billion dollars in the last presidential election cycle.
+David and Charles Koch (pronounced Kock) along with Art Pope (North Carolinian owner of Roses, Family Dollar, etc.) and others have purchased the Democratic process through a tax deductible, anonymous and completely legal process.
+The Kochs and their wealthy friends spent nearly $1 Billion in the last presidential election cycle.
 Art Pope essentially funded the redistricting process which has created the Gerrymandered Disaster that is North Carolina.
 Hard to imagine a few old rich white guys would purchase this nation for the benevolence of it’s citizens.
 I mean, who orchestrates the hostile takeover of a business and then gives everyone raises and more PTO?

 2. Rat F**ked, why your vote Doesn’t Count by David Daley.

 Rat F**ked is a political term dating from the 1920’s meaning, a dirty deed done dirt cheap.
-It political sabotage, it’s not buying and producing expensive political ads for television rather its creating a viral rumor that changes the course of history.
+It’s political sabotage, it’s not buying and producing expensive political ads for television, rather, it’s creating a viral rumor that changes the course of history.

 This book describes the systemic takeover of the redistricting process.
-Systematically, Art Pope among others, dropped large money into low dollar local elections whose states had very loose laws regarding the drawing of election districts.
-They then used “Spaced Aged” soft wear to design districts just to solidify power.
+Systematically Art Pope, among others, dropped large money into low dollar local elections whose states had very loose laws regarding the drawing of election districts.
+They then used “Spaced Aged” software to design districts specifically to solidify their power.

 Congress is a mess due to gerrymandering.
 Districts gerrymandered to achieve either a Republican or Democratic candidate forces the primary to choose the most extreme.
 A “Republican” district in the primary will see competition from the extreme Right just as “Democratic” district will see competition from the extreme Left.
 In properly represented districts, the parties argue towards the middle where most of us live.
 Is there any wonder we see hyper-partisian behavior in Congress today?